 Conditions We Can Treat with Medical Cannabis

 There are a number of conditions medical marijuana can treat.
-Florida law explicitly allows medical cannabis to be used as treatment for the following specific diseases:
+In Florida, medical cannabis can be used as treatment for the following specific diseases:

 - Multiple sclerosis

 - Amyotrophic lateral sclerosis (ALS)

 - Post-traumatic stress disorder (PTSD)

 In addition to the conditions listed above and described below, state law also permits licensed Florida MMJ doctors to prescribe medical cannabis for other debilitating medical conditions that are comparable to the diseases listed above, such as:

 - Chronic pain and illness